 The specific lesson of this example is that every strategy you are currently doing, those you’re investigating, and those slated for the future should be under consideration when deciding what goes forward.

 In the last two years, 68 percent of the nonprofits in a study on innovation were unable to move their ideas forward.
-The four most salient obstacles were related to funding and included lack of funds, growth capital availability, narrowness of government funding streams, and foundations that encourage innovation but don’t sustain it.
+The four most salient obstacles related to funding and included lack of funds, growth capital availability, narrowness of government funding streams, and foundations that encourage innovation but don’t sustain it.

 When we want a ready source of funding, our eyes commonly look outside of the agency and toward our funders for support.
 Sometimes we’ll also cut costs through things like negotiating for lower rent or cutting overhead.
 There’s nothing wrong with this, but we often overlook a readily available source of funding and a quick boost to operational effectiveness, which is to eliminate underperforming or inconsequential lines of business.